ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 - Microsoft Word Documents of the **DOCX** variety
 - **Google Docs**

 The system also accepts “Manifest Ingests,” which are an array of acceptable files that have been packaged into a ZIP archive, often with media files and associated stylesheets.
 Manifold processes these files into the Reader as a single Text with multiple Text sections.
+See the [Create a Manifest Ingest walkthrough](../walkthroughs/manifest.md) in our documentation for more.

 Files in formats other than those named above (e.g., PDF, XML, TEI, TEX) cannot be processed into the Manifold Reader.

-#### How to Add a Text
+#### How to Ingest a Text

-The **Add a new text** button opens a drawer from the right where Texts can be added to the system in two ways: by directly loading a file from your system using **Upload a File** or by referring to one that is remotely hosted with the **URL** option.
+The **Ingest New text** button opens a drawer from the right where Texts can be added to the system in two ways: by directly loading a file from your system using **Upload a File** or by referring to one that is remotely hosted with the **URL** option.

 This URL field expects a complete URL that directs Manifold to a specific file or archive that Manifold can Ingest.